-You’re ready to begin your journey to fitness but your time is exceptionally limited.
+You’re ready to begin your journey to fitness but are seriously busy.
 Not only are you juggling home and work responsibilities but you’re trying to maintain a social life too.
-If this situation is familiar, you might consider adding a mini elliptical into your fitness approach.
+If this situation is familiar, you might consider adding a mini cross trainer / elliptical into your fitness approach.

 Scrambling to find time to work out is a thing of the past when you have a mini elliptical under your desk at work.
 You can pedal without anyone knowing and keep your heart rate up throughout the day.
 The beauty of a mini elliptical is in its compact size.
 It’s small enough to keep out of sight until you’re ready to use it.

-One of the most alluring aspects is that mini ellipticals are designed to be used sitting down, making them perfect for maximising the most of your workday or down time at home.
+One of the most alluring aspects is that mini cross trainers are designed to be used in a sitting position, allowing you to burn extra calories during your workday or down time at home.

 - Cubii Pro Under Desk